Patient Rights and Responsibilities

 • Have their personal dignity respected at all times.

-• Receive information regarding clinic guidelines explaining fee schedule and payment policies upon entry into the system.
+• Receive information regarding clinic guidelines explaining fee schedules and payment policies upon entry into the system.

 • Examine and receive an explanation of any billing/costs upon request.